 English Language Training Solutions (ELTS) is an educational training company dedicated to the effective teaching and learning of English with a visionary focus on phonological awareness as a foundation for vocabulary development, pronunciation, listening comprehension, and literacy.
-ELTS is the exclusive training provider for The Color Vowel® Chart and Color Vowel® Approach.
+ELTS is the exclusive training provider for Color Vowel® Approach and publisher of the Color Vowel® Chart.

-We take the ‘solutions’ part of our name seriously, with a robust educational response to a problem that has underscored the teaching of English for literally centuries: namely, the gap that divides our spoken language from its written form.
+We take the “Solutions” part of our name seriously.
+ELTS co-founders Karen Taylor and Shirley Thompson, have solved a problem that has underscored the teaching of English for literally centuries: namely, the gap that divides our spoken language from its written form.

 holds a Master of Arts in TESOL from the Middlebury Institute of International Studies at Monterey and a Bachelor of Arts in English Literature from Georgetown University.
 Her teaching career started in Windhoek, Namibia, where she lived and worked for two years.
 Upon returning to the U.S., Karen joined the ESL faculty at University of Maryland; it is here, in 1999, that she created the original Color Vowel Chart.

 Karen served as Practitioner in Residence at American University for nine years, teaching graduate TESOL courses.
 She served as president of the Washington Area TESOL association from 2002-2005 and has been a regular presenter at TESOL conferences since 2001.
 In 2006, she served as a Fulbright-García Robles Senior Specialist in Mexico, where she designed and implemented a university-wide EFL program for the Universidad Autónoma de Yucatán.
 Karen is a musician and singer-songwriter whose album, Faith & Laundry, was inspired by her time living in Mexico.